mayankthukran/capstone_project/README.md

-# Minimalist Portfolio Website
+# Capstone Project Website

 ## Description
-This is a minimalist portfolio website designed to showcase projects, skills, and experiences.
+This is a capstone project that about minimalist portfolio website designed to showcase projects, skills, and experiences.
 The design emphasizes simplicity and responsiveness, ensuring a clean and modern user interface across different screen sizes.

 ## Features
 - Fully responsive layout for desktop, tablet, and mobile devices